mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ### Weekly Summaries

+-   **Week of March 21, 2026 (v0.5.35):**
+    -   **Quest Locking Logic Fix:** Resolved a critical bug where a quest could be locked by a condition that requires the quest itself to be completed.
+The system now also correctly ignores unavailable quests (e.g., expired or not scheduled for today) when determining lock status.
+    -   **Improved Lock Dialog:** The "Quest Locked" dialog has been enhanced to visually distinguish exempted requirements.
+Self-exempted quests are highlighted in orange, and unavailable quests are greyed out, providing clear information on what tasks are actually required to unlock content.

 -   **Week of March 14, 2026 (v0.5.34):**
     -   **Minigame Polish & New Game:** A major update to the Arcade, implementing a new game and refining several others based on user feedback.